What is lumbar spinal canal stenosis?

 Lumbar spinal canal stenosis is a narrowing in the space in the lower spine that carries nerves to your legs.
 This space is very small.
 It gets even smaller if the bone and tissue around it grow.
 It takes many years for this bone and tissue to grow.

-How does my doctor know I have stenosis?
+How does my doctor know I have stenosis in my spine?

-Your doctor will ask you questions about your symptoms.
 People with stenosis usually have back pain most of the time.
-They also may have leg pain, numbness, or weakness.
+They also may have leg pain, numbness or weakness.
 The leg pain and numbness usually start when you stand up and begin to walk or exercise.
 The leg pain has been described as a burning or prickly feeling that may start in the buttocks and spread down to the feet when you start walking.

-Is this the same as a ruptured disc?
+Is this the same thing as a ruptured disc?

 What can I do for the pain and numbness?

 Once you know you have lumbar canal stenosis or claudication, you have several choices for treatment, depending on how bad your symptoms are.
-If your pain is mild and you have not had it long, you can try an exercise program or a physical therapy program to strengthen your back muscles and improve your posture.
-Your doctor also may prescribe medicine for inflammation (soreness and swelling) in your spine.
+If your pain is mild and you haven't had it for very long, you can try an exercise program or a physical therapy program, to strengthen your back muscles and improve your posture.
+Your doctor may also prescribe medicine for inflammation in your back bone.

-If you have severe back pain and claudication, you may need to see a spine surgeon.
+If you have severe back pain and claudication, however, you may need to see a spine surgeon.
 This doctor may recommend surgery to take the pressure off the nerves in your lower spine.
-The surgery is called a laminectomy (say: lam-in-ek-toe-me) because parts of your spine called the lamina are taken out to make room for the nerves in the spinal canal.
-This surgery works well for many people.
+The surgery is called a laminectomy (say: lam-in-ek-toe-me), since parts of your spine called the lamina are taken out to make room for the nerves in the spinal canal.
+This surgery is safe and works well for most people.